-Stroll through Retiro Park.
+Why not stroll through Retiro Park.
 Once royalty's playground, El Parque del Retiro now opens its gardens and recreational areas to the public.
 You may be tempted by a row boat ride on the lake (you row!), or by a solar boat ride (you relax!).

 You may want to check out the elegant El Corte Inglés department store at the Puerta del Sol.

 A Alta Velocidad train takes you at high speed across the semi-deserts of northern Spain and the plains of Castile on your way to the palm-fringed Mediterranean shores.